-Psychology is the systematic study of the behavior and experience (such as thoughts, desires and emotions) of humans and other animals.
+Psychology is the systematic study of behavior and experience.

 Three basic courses, required of all majors, provide a foundation for the understanding of psychology: PSYC 1100 Introduction to Psychology, PSYC 2241 Statistical Methods, and PSYC 3242 Experimental Psychology.
 Students must also select courses from two core areas of the discipline: Natural Science Core (Group 1) and Social Science Core (Group 2).
 Juniors and seniors have the opportunity to work closely with faculty members in seminars, tutorials and independent studies, which require students to be active, responsible participants while examining various theoretical, empirical, and applied topics.
 Seminars always involve regular class meetings and discussion; research tutorials are often more flexible with less structured class time and more independent investigation and inquiry.
 Field placements allow students to apply what they have learned in their courses and gain experience working in educational, social services, and other professional settings.